May 10 - 05:00 pmEnd:

 New Space, Room X101

-7am Venue reopens: coding, design and development recommences
+7am Venue reopens: idea development and execution commences

-4pm Hack closes: All final projects must be submitted to the Hackathon GitHub and DevPost page.
-No updates can be made past this time.
+4pm Hack closes: All final projects must be submitted.
 Then it’s time to prepare your pitch.

 5pm Pitches: Teams have 5 minutes to pitch their solution to the judging panel.

 6pm Dinner: Time to relax and enjoy a feed after a long day of hacking.